armiano/ICA_dynomics/README.md

 ## Contents

-- `original Dynomics data/`: This folder contains the original experimental data in CSV format, after background subtraction and normalization.
 - `Dynomics_data_log2-multiplePoints_final.ipynb`: A Jupyter Notebook that takes the original CSV files as input and transforms them into the log2 data tables ready for ICA processing.
 - `precise-db/`: This folder contains the scripts to run ICA found in the external precise-db repository.
 - `pymodulon/`: This folder contains scripts for analyzing the results from the ICA run, utilizing scripts from the external pymodulon repository.